 Today, she resides in Grand Rapids area and provides individual and couples counseling working with children, adolescents and adults focusing on social-emotional regulation, depression/anxiety, mood/anger, divorce/co-parenting, marriage and postpartum issues at her Grand Rapids office and via Tele-Health.
 She incorporates mindfulness concepts as a therapeutic tool in her practice as well as psychosomatic focused yoga groups in various mental health agencies.
 Anyssa fosters student development as a Medical Case Management Professor at Davenport University and sits on the College of Health Professions and Medical Case Managment Advisory Boards and has provided on-going field work for MSW students from local grad school programs.
 Anyssa is a Junior League of Grand Rapids member and volunteers as a therapist to the Postpartum support group of Spectrum Health Healthier Communities.

 Anyssa's mission in founding MIND.BODY.SOULutions was to connect people with practical solutions in addressing symptoms of our mind and body.
 Her practice focuses on mental and physical health to improve psychosomatic symptoms but also improving the way you think, feel and act.
 Anyssa has also completed trauma sensitive yoga training through Mindful Vinyasa School of Yoga, social emotional and school based kids yoga training through Yoga Ed, Barre Connect training through NETA and has completed training through MOSSA in cycling.
-Anyssa loves to go paddle boarding and teaches a variety of fitness classes like yoga, barre and indoor cycling at MVP Sports clubs, Yoga Fever and Lunar Cycle in addition to corporate health classes at various organizations.
+Anyssa loves to go paddle boarding and teaches a variety of fitness classes like yoga, barre and indoor cycling at MVP Sports clubs, Yoga Fever in addition to corporate health classes at various organizations.
 She also considers herself a fur-mama to a beautiful golden retriever named Kenzey, a huge fan of hockey and football (Go Green!) and lover of anything you can do that involves the lakes this Great State providses to us.